-STUDY ON CORRELATION BETWEEN APHIDS AND THEIR NATURAL ENMEIES IN WHEAT AGROECOSYSTEM IN NORTH- WESTERN RAJASTHAN
+STUDY ON CORRELATION BETWEEN APHIDS AND THEIR NATURAL ENEMEIES IN WHEAT AGROECOSYSTEM IN NORTH- WESTERN RAJASTHAN

 ABSTRACT

 The study analyzed the correlation between insect pests, specifically Corn and Wheat aphids, and their natural enemies in wheat during the Rabi seasons of 2023-24 and 2024-25.
-Syrphid fly showed strong positive relationships with both species, indicating their effectiveness as biological control agents.
-Lady Bird Beetles showed a stronger positive correlation with Wheat aphids, suggested they may have a preference for them.
-Green Lacewing larvae also showed positive correlations with both species, with Wheat aphids showing higher values.
+The syrphid fly showed strong positive relationships with both species, indicating their effectiveness as biological control agents.
+The lady Bird Beetles revealed a stronger positive correlation with wheat aphids, suggested they may have a preference for them.
+Green Lacewing larvae also showed positive correlations with both species, with wheat aphids showing higher values.

 Keywords:Correlation, syrphid fly, green lacewing, lady bird beetles, corn aphids and wheat aphids